Milchreis/NetPetcam/Readme.md

 ![alt-text](https://raw.githubusercontent.com/MilchReis/NetPetcam/master/Logo.png "Logo")

-The NETPetcam is a simple solution to capture continuously pictures of your pets and save it to your personal dropbox.
-In that way you are able to check your pets from everywhere.
+The NetPetcam is a simple solution to capture continuously pictures of your pets and save it to your personal dropbox.
+In that way you are able to check your pets from everywhere without router port forwarding.

 ## Man-Page ##